gasduster99/sppComp/try1/try1_2.md

 distinct parameters to CRS and ERK, while pooling BRG/BDG, OSF/MNT/MRO, and OSB/OLA/OSD.
 This model uses five parameters to model the ten ports complexes in California.
-Given the set of candidate models explained above, the BMA proceedure weights this model at approximatly 32% of the truth.
-Notice that the only difference amoung the top four models is in how the port complexes south of point conception are handeled.
+Given the set of candidate models explained above, the BMA procedure weights this model at approximately 32% of the truth.
+Notice that the only difference among the top four models is in how the port complexes south of point conception are handled.
 In fact, when the seven northernly port complexes are fixed in the described partitioning, the top four models represent all of the possible partitionings of the southern three port complexes.

-In this modeled period it is known that no species composition sampling (landings?) was done south of piont conception, thus it is not surprising that these models perform similarly.
+In this modeled period it is known that no species composition sampling (landings?) was done south of point conception, thus it is not surprising that these models perform similarly.
 When no data is present, parameters simply represent place holders for out of sample prediction.
-Since the port complexes south of point conception are not informed by data, the predicitons are identical in these categories.
-Since the first model makes identical predictions to the following three, and does so using the fewest parameters, is is correctly identified as the most parsimonious explaination among these data.
+Since the port complexes south of point conception are not informed by data, the predictions are identical in these categories.
+Since the first model makes identical predictions to the following three, and does so using the fewest parameters, is is correctly identified as the most parsimonious explanation among these data.

-When considering how the top four model partitionings share idential structure in the seven northernly port complexes, while exaustively spanning the candidate partitions south of point conception, it is simple to see that BMA assignes approximatly 71% marginal probability to the northernly model structure.
+When considering how the top four model partitionings share identical structure in the seven northernly port complexes, while exhaustively spanning the candidate partitions south of point conception, it is simple to see that BMA assign's approximately 71% marginal probability to the northernly model structure.

 The results shown here only represent a single market category across the time period 1978-1982.
 Similar results for other market categories and time periods